 SUMMARY AND CONCLUSIONS

-In the present study temperatures at the boundaries of non-heated and pre-heated repairs were experimentally investigated.
-Non-heated potholes were repaired using a conventional repair method whereas an experimental infrared heater was used to heat pothole excavations of pre-heated repairs prior to pothole filling and compaction.
-Temperatures were measured during the pouring and compaction of the pothole fill mixes at eleven locations in the repair interfaces, using extractable thermocouples.
-The study indicated that:
+The temperatures at the boundaries of non-heated and pre-heated repairs were experimentally investigated.
+Non-heated potholes were repaired using a conventional repair method whereas an experimental infrared heater, with capability of controlling heat application precisely, was used to heat pothole excavations of pre-heated repairs prior to filling and compaction.
+Temperatures were measured during the laying and compaction of the pothole fill mixes at eleven locations of the repair interfaces, using extractable thermocouples.
+The following conclusions are drawn from this investigation;

-The temperatures in the interfaces of hot mix asphalt pothole repairs were non-uniformly distributed.
+Interfacial temperatures between fill material and host pavement were non-uniformly distributed.

-The lowest temperatures were received in vertical interfaces and at corners of repairs.
+The lowest temperatures were recorded in vertical interfaces and at corners of repairs.

-Temperatures were similarly increased in repair interfaces with initial air and slab temperatures ranging from 17 oC to 22 oC and from 17 oC to 26 oC respectively.
+Temperatures were similarly increased in repair interfaces with initial air and pavement temperatures ranging from 17 oC to 22 oC and from 17 oC to 26 oC respectively.

 Pothole pre-heating with infrared heat did not considerably increased the temperatures at corners of the repair.
 However, this figure improved in vertical interfaces along the length and width of the repairs.

-Comparing repairs pre-heated with non-heated repairs, the temperatures at corners and in vertical faces increased in average by 10.85 oC - 24.45 oC and 34.97 oC respectively.
+Comparing pre-heated repairs with non-heated repairs, the average temperatures at corners and at vertical faces increased by 10.85 oC - 24.45 oC and 34.97 oC respectively.

 The low temperatures in the vertical interfaces of non-heated repairs was attributed to high thermal contact resistance in contrast with the bottom of the repair.

 The thermal contact resistance seemed to decrease in pre-heated repairs.
-This due to higher actual contact spots in the repair interface, lower air voids and higher thermal contact conductance.
+This is due to higher actual contact spots in the repair interface, lower air voids and higher thermal contact conductance.

 Temperature increases in the interfaces of pre-heated repairs is expected to increase compaction effectiveness, interface bonding and patching longevity.
 However, future research must explore the assessment of such repairs.